1.6.1. Single and Regional Grid Configurations

 Running for a normal supported site is a great solution, if one of the supported single-point/regional datasets, is your region of interest (see Running Single Point Configurations).
 All the datasets are created for you, and you can easily select one and run, out of the box with it using a supported resolution from the top level of the CESM scripts.
 The problem is that there is a very limited set of supported datasets.
 You can also use this method for your own datasets, but you have to create the datasets, and add them to the XML database in scripts, CLM and to the DATM.
 This is worthwhile if you want to repeat many multiple cases for a given point or region.

-In general Running a single point using global data - PTS_MODE is the quick and dirty method that gets you started without having to create datasets – but has limitations.
-It’s good for an initial attempt at seeing results for a point of interest, but since you can NOT restart with it, it’s usage is limited.
+In general Running a single point using global data is the quick and dirty method that gets you started, but it has limitations.
+It’s good for an initial attempt at seeing results for a point of interest, but since you can NOT restart with it, its usage is limited.
 It is the quickest method as you can create a case for it directly from cime/scripts/create_newcase.
 Although you can’t restart, running a single point is very fast, and you can run for long simulation times even without restarts.

 Finally, if you also have meteorology data that you want to force your CLM simulations with you’ll need to setup cases as described in Creating your own single-point dataset.
 You’ll need to create CLM datasets either according to CLM_USRDAT_NAME.
 You may also need to modify DATM to use your forcing data.
 And you’ll need to change your forcing data to be in a format that DATM can use.